 The coal he found was low quality - high moisture, high ash content - thin and in broken bands.
 Far better reserves are found elsewhere on earth and they are not yet exploited.

 If the Prince Charles Mountains coal was better and had it been close to a major user of the coal, it may have been exploited.
 However, the distance and difficulty in getting it mean that once again it is not economically viable.

 Iron ore is widespread in surface rocks in Antarctica and has been traced deep under the ice.
 Once again however the fact that it is isolated in Antarctica means that it is not worth getting.
-In addition, it contains only about 35% iron against other regions outside Antarctica where ores that are less than 60% are considered to not be worth mining as they contain so little iron.
+In addition, it contains only about 35% iron against other regions outside Antarctica where ores that are less than 60% are considered to not be worth mining as it is so little.

 The Dufek Massif in East Antarctica has been identified as a possible source of chromium, but only theoretically (i.e. no-one has actually seen it).
 Chromium ores are also plentiful elsewhere on earth even if not currently exploited.

 Rocks in Antarctica have been suggested to contain oil or gas.
 Even if this was the case (no drilling has taken place to find any) it is unlikely that they could ever be exploited commercially.